This is a writing sample from Scripted writer Valerie McGargill

 While gardeners do have to contend with a cold climate, there are still plenty of upsides to growing fruits and vegetables in Minnesota.
 The state's soil is able to hold a lot of moisture and organic matter, great for growing certain plants.
 It also tends to have better protection against erosion.
 Whatever vegetables you do decide to plant, Minnesota's soils are more than capable of providing a bed growth.

-I'm a content writer with over six years of experience in the industry.
-I've covered a wide range of topics for various clientele, and my specialties include health care, product descriptions, service explainers, and home improvement.
-I'm well versed in writing in different formats, most notably blog posts, web pages, and press releases.
+I'm a content writer with several years of experience in the industry.
+I've covered a wide range of topics for clientele from various backgrounds.
+My specialties include health care, product descriptions, service explainers, and home improvement.
+I'm also capable of writing in diverse formats, including blog posts, web pages, and service descriptions.